codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 2. Expand the **Advanced configuration (beta)** tab.
 3. Click **Download configuration** and save the generated `codemagic.yaml` file to a suitable location.

 Note that in order to use the file for build configuration on Codemagic, it has to be committed to your repository.
+The name of the file must be `codemagic.yaml` and it must be located in the root directory of the project.

 ## Encrypting sensitive data